avnet-iotconnect/avnet-iotc-mtb-xensiv-example/DEVELOPER_GUIDE.md

 This project makes use of PAS CO2 and pressure & temperature sensors, however the project will compile and run with limited functionality without the attached PAS CO2 board.

+The guide has been tested with the Eclipse option in Project Creator.

 ## Building the Software

 > If you wish to contribute to this project or work with your own git fork,